High-level architecture

 Compliance flow

 Each partner runs their own independent compliance review under their license.
-Teel surfaces the per-partner approval state viaGET /kyb/onboarding-status, and routes transactions only to partners that have approved your KYB for the relevant corridor.
+Teel routes transactions only through partners that have approved your KYB for the relevant corridor — corridor availability shows up inGET /config/coverage once your KYB has cleared.

 Per-transaction screening (sanctions, PEP, transaction monitoring) is performed by the executing partner under their license, with Teel forwarding the relevant payload at execution time.